axchen7/vcsmc/README.md

 Notes:

-- `--jc69`: uses the JC69 model of evolution.
-Without this flag, every entry in the Q matrix is learned.
+- `--q-matrix`:
+  - "jc69": fixed JC69 Q matrix.
+  - "stationary": one global Q matrix with each entry free.
+  - "mlp": Q matrix is the output of a MLP that takes embeddings as input.
-- `--hyperbolic`: uses Hyperbolic SMC rather than regular VCSMC.
+- `--no-hyperbolic`: regular VCSMC rather than Hyperbolic SMC.Z
 - `--lookahead-merge`: performs nested hyperbolic SMC if `--hyperbolic` is set, or VNCSMC otherwise.
 - `--hash-trick`: uses the hash trick to speed up computation.
 Only applies when